International airports in Israel. Israel airports for international flights

 6. Rostov-on-Don.

-To Ben Gurion Airport from Russia are carried out direct regular flights of the following airlines:
+To Ben Gurion Airport from Russia there are direct scheduled flights the following airlines:

 • Aeroflot;